DigitalArcPlatform/documentation/docs/duringEvent/oralHistory/index.md

 ## Interview Recording Protocol

 Once you have selected your recording device (see below), the actual contents of your recording will follow a standard set of questions.

+***For interviewers:** Consider writing down timestamps (in the context of the interview, rather than using clock time) during the interview, to highlight moments that have a particularly great story, or where the transcription might be difficult to transcribe.
+(Suggestion courtesy of S. Love, Gary, IN.)*

 1. To begin the interview, the interviewer should state their name and the contributor's Object ID.
 For example:
 	- "My name is _________ and I am interviewing the community member who contributed **(Object ID)** as part of **(Event Name)**."